Elisa Angel, a First Month Founding Member of The Mark Steyn Club, wrote on Thursday to say:

 Setting aside Johnny Mathis singing "Small World" and Marvin Gaye "Maria", there was just one moment when a Sondheim song, words and music, connected with the broader public.
 It's the one Alastair Stewart picked above - the big Act Two solo from Sondheim's 1973 musical, A Little Night Music.

-We have Ingmar Bergman to thank for it: Without this particular Swede, we might never have had a rare song hit from Sondheim.
+We have Ingmar Bergman and Glynis Johns to thank for it: Without this particular Swede, and then a particular South African, we might never have had a rare song hit from Sondheim.
 In 1955, Bergman made a film called Smiles of a Summer Night, which over the years inspired a lot of other pieces, including Woody Allen's Midsummer Night's Sex Comedy.
 One result of the picture was that eighteen years later Glynis Johns found herself on the stage of the Shubert Theatre in New York singing:

 Isn't it rich?